phoe/protest/doc/protocol.md

     Returns a fresh list of all protocol elements that occur inside the provided protocol and all of its dependencies, including transitive ones.

+  * **Function `VALIDATE-IMPLEMENTATIONS`**

+    Syntax: `(validate-implementations PROTOCOL)`

+    Checks if all subclasses of protocol classes definedi n the protocol have appropriate methods defined on protocol functions defined in the protocol.
+    Signals an error if the check fails or if any protocol function is undefined.

 ### Macros